marcosschroh/dataclasses-avroschema/README.md

 The other two examples are `sync` using the [kafka-python](https://github.com/dpkp/kafka-python) driver, where the `avro-json` serialization and `schema evolution` (`FULL` compatibility) is shown.
 Also, there are two `redis` examples using `redis streams` with [walrus](https://github.com/coleifer/walrus) and [redisgears-py](https://github.com/RedisGears/redisgears-py)

-## Generate fake instances for testing
+## Factory and fixtures

-With `dataclasses-avroschema` you can generate `fake` instances when you want to perform fast testing or maybe you want to do `e2e` tests in your data streaming pipelines.
-Fake instances can be genrated calling the `fake` method.
+[Dataclasses Avro Schema](https://github.com/marcosschroh/dataclasses-avroschema) also includes a `factory` feature, so you can generate `fast` python instances and use them, for example, to test your data streaming pipelines.
+Instances can be genrated using the `fake` method.

 ```python
 import typing